Hansade2005/pixel-pilot/AUTONOMOUS_PLANNING_SYSTEM.md

-# Autonomous Planning System for AI App Builder
+# Autonomous Planning System for PiPilot

 ## Overview

-The Autonomous Planning System is a sophisticated AI-driven framework that enables the AI App Builder to automatically plan and execute complex application development tasks without requiring step-by-step user guidance.
+The Autonomous Planning System is a sophisticated AI-driven framework that enables the PiPilot to automatically plan and execute complex application development tasks without requiring step-by-step user guidance.
 This system transforms simple user requests like "create an ecommerce store" into comprehensive, executable development plans.

 ## System Architecture